 Easy, simple curry for your rice, roti, or naan is here and it couldn’t be more flavorful.
 The classical Indian spices with coconut cream make this curry extremely rich in taste and texture.

-To make cooking easier, I first blended a few key ingredients in a food processor to make a paste.
+To make the cooking easier, I first blended a few key ingredients in a food processor and made a paste.
 You can also use a blender for this.

 Instead of sauteeing the broccoli and potatoes, I first steamed them (in a microwave) until soft.
 This reduces the need for extra cooking oil and additional stirring.

 The final and crucial ingredient is coconut cream.
-It enriches the color of the dish and makes it creamiliciously delicious!
+It enriches the flavor and makes everything nice and creamy.